IgniteUI/help-topics/topics/02_Controls/Editors/01_igDateEditor/02_igDateEditor_Accessibility_Compliance.md

             </td>
             <td>
                 When `igDateEditor` is on focus(edit mode) keyboard navigation is availabe.
-See the [Editors Keyboard Navigation topic](Editors-Keyboard-Navigation.html) for a detailed list of available key operations and their respective action.
+See the [igDateEditor Keyboard Navigation](igDateEditor-Keyboard-Navigation.html) for a detailed list of available key operations and their respective action.

             </td>
         </tr>